 In hindsight, I should have gotten felt ones from Amazon.
 They have a bunch of felt numbers.
 When you do purchase your numbers, make sure you have enough 1s and 2s.

-With these adhesives, at first I wasn’t crazy about the sharp contrast that the glitterly black created, but it’s grown on me.
+With these adhesives, at first, I wasn’t crazy about the sharp contrast that the glittery black created, but it’s grown on me.